Lei Wu Sells 30,000 Shares of GigaCloud Technology (NASDAQ:GCT) Stock

-GigaCloud Technology Inc. (NASDAQ:GCT – Get Free Report) CEO Lei Wu sold 30,000 shares of the business’s stock in a transaction that occurred on Monday, March 9th.
-The stock was sold at an average price of $42.13, for a total value of $1,263,900.00.
-Following the transaction, the chief executive officer directly owned 330,000 shares in the company, valued at $13,902,900.
-The trade was a 8.33% decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+GigaCloud Technology Inc. (NASDAQ:GCT – Get Free Report) CEO Lei Wu sold 30,000 shares of the firm’s stock in a transaction dated Wednesday, March 11th.
+The shares were sold at an average price of $43.38, for a total transaction of $1,301,400.00.
+Following the sale, the chief executive officer directly owned 270,000 shares in the company, valued at approximately $11,712,600.
+The trade was a 10.00% decrease in their position.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

 Lei Wu also recently made the following trade(s):